factorial-eth-denver/docs/faq.md

 <summary>What kind of initial multi-DeFi apps/use cases on Factorial are needed?</summary>

-- Team will build 3 multi-DeFi apps in-House:
+- Apps that can be easily built on Factorial:
-    - Lending : becomes a bank to lend tokens not only to individuals but also to whitelisted apps built on Factorial.
+    - Lending: becomes a bank to lend tokens not only to individuals but also to whitelisted apps built on Factorial.
-    - DeFi Leverage : collateralizing user’s assets including DeFi positions to allow DeFi leveraging, borrowing tokens from Lending app.
+    - DeFi Leverage: collateralizing user’s assets including DeFi positions to allow DeFi leveraging, borrowing tokens from Lending app.
-    - Managed Fund : a passive investment tool for DeFi investors to allow restricted control of users’ aggregated fund by professional fund managers.
+    - Managed Fund: a passive investment tool for DeFi investors to allow restricted control of users’ aggregated fund by professional fund managers.

 - Other than above, we expect more variety of multi-DeFi apps such as list below will attract users:
-    - Margin Trading : margin trading without tokens by collateralizing DeFi positions
+    - Margin Trading: margin trading without tokens by collateralizing DeFi positions
-    - P2P OTC : allows any individual to easily create a financial contract each other by collateralizing their DeFi positions
+    - P2P OTC: allows any individual to easily create a financial contract each other by collateralizing their DeFi positions
-    - Synthetic Assets : creating derivatives products such as option products utilizing Factorial’s given features
+    - Synthetic Assets: creating derivatives products such as option products utilizing Factorial’s given features
-    - Automated Fund Management : automated trading service with pre-defined strategy for passive investment tools
+    - Automated Fund Management: automated trading service with pre-defined strategy for passive investment tools

 </details>